Published on 24-Nov-2008

 The management team had to define performance measures, accountability, strategic groupings, critical success factors and data collection methods, which were then translated into scorecards, metrics, targets, tolerances, groupings and ownership.

-Brad Culbert explained: “Managing the cultural change is the biggest challenge for performance management, as Balanced Scorecarding results in greater accountability for employees and greater visibility across the organisation.
+Brad Culbert explained: “Managing the cultural change is the biggest challenge for performance management, as Balanced Scorecarding results in greater accountability for employees and greater visibility across the organization.
 It is important that Balanced Scorecard structures closely map key corporate objectives and present realistic targets that promote continuous improvement.”

 Collection of manual data was another complicating factor.
 Manual metrics constitute approximately 70 per cent of the Corporation’s data, and include, for example, Occupational Health & Safety reports in Microsoft Word.